rocky/python-xdis/README.rst

 *pydisasm* will show disassembly output using Python 3.6 disassembly conventions.

+Also, if you need to modfiy and write bytecode, the routines here can be of help.
+There are routines to pack and unpack the read-only tuples in Python's Code type.
+For interoperability between Python 2 and 3 we provide our own versions of the Code type, and we provide routines to reduce the tedium in writing a bytecode file.

+This package also has an extensive knowledge of Python bytecode magic numbers, including Pypy and others, and how to translate from sys_info major, minor, and release numbers to the corresponding magic value.

+So If you want to write a cross-version assembler, or an bytecode-level optimizer this package may also be useful.
+In addition to the kinds of instruction categorization that `dis` offers, we have additional categories for things that would be useful in such a bytecode optimizer.

-It accepts bytecodes from Python version 1.5 to 3.6 or so.
+The programs here accept bytecodes from Python version 1.5 to 3.6 or so.
 The code requires Python 2.4 or later and has been tested on Python running lots of Python versions.

 To install versions for Python before 2.6 install via eggs or use the python-2.4 branch of git in github.